2lag/edit/README.md

 todo :
-- remove timer from wnd_menu_edit_ctrl if it's pointless
 - figure out how to slim down getasynckeystate calls in the wnd_key_hook switch statement
 - finish functionality for :
 - - File